dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-graphql.md

   }
 }
 ```

 The results default to table but you can change it to any [pandas](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_json.html) supported value.

 **Pagination**

 By default, we return 1024 rows per page.
-If your result set exceeds this, you will have to increment the page by using the pageNum argument
+If your result set exceeds this, you need to increase the page number using the `pageNum` option.